CONNECTICUT PRESERVATION AWARDS 2020

 R. Christopher Goodwin & Associates, Inc. featured in Spring 2014 Energy and Mining Industry Magazine

 Click here to see the full “Energy & Mining International Magazine – Spring 2014”

 R. Christopher Goodwin & Associates, Inc. featured in Professional Surveyor Magazine for work at White Sands, New Mexico and in Lake Pontchartrain

 Click here to see the full “April 2011 Volume 31 Issue 4” at Professional Surveyor Magazine’s website

 Dr. Goodwin Co-authors Article on Wind Energy and Transmission System Development on the Continental Shelf

-In the Fall issue of North American Wind Power, Dr. Goodwin co-authored an article on permitting and development challenges for subsea cabling and backbone transmission lines that will connect wind-turbine generated power to onshore grids.
-The article was co-authored with Daron Threet, Esq., an energy attorney and partner with the prestigious firm Holland & Knight in Washington, D.C.
-The article reviews the regulatory framework for the development of offshore cable arrays, issues pertaining to marine archeological survey requirements, the need for active consultation with regulatory agencies and other stakeholders, and the need for careful project planning and site evaluation.
+Dr. Goodwin co-authored an article in North American Wind Power, on permitting and development challenges for subsea cabling and backbone transmission lines that will connect wind-turbine generated power to onshore grids.
+The article was co-authored with Daron Threet, Esq., now Assistant Chief Counsel at MARAD.
+The article reviews the regulatory framework for the development of offshore cable arrays, issues pertaining to marine archaeological survey requirements, the need for active consultation with regulatory agencies and other stakeholders, and the need for careful project planning and site evaluation.